Tillsten/blendplotpy/readme.md

 Tested mainly under windows.

 The figure below shows a scene with 5 line plot each containing 1280 points and a linewidth of 8 in addition to 5 scatter plot with 128 points each.
-FPS is still well above 200 ftps.
+FPS is still around 200 fps.

 ![grafik](https://user-images.githubusercontent.com/189880/152532410-4da4eccc-eff2-4735-a9be-33f66bd8d7e0.png)